rdf-elixir/website/content/grax/api.md

 As we've said, this is an early version, which can map RDF graphs only.
 But even the mapping to RDF graphs is limited.
 You can only map to and from RDF.ex graphs directly, not to graphs in triple stores via SPARQL.
 Also there are no querying capabilities.
-So, you'll have to provide the RDF.ex graphs and the identifier by yourself and you'll get back an RDF.ex graph.
+So, you'll have to provide the RDF.ex graphs by yourself and you'll get back an RDF.ex graph.
 You can use the serializing capabilities of RDF.ex or the SPARQL client to read and write the RDF.ex graph.

-The API for working with the `Grax.Schema` structs and the individuals of these structs is available on the top-level `Grax` module and can be applied polymorphically on `Grax.Schema` structs (with two exceptions).
+The API for working with the `Grax.Schema` structs and the instances of these structs is available on the top-level `Grax` module and can be applied polymorphically on `Grax.Schema` structs (with two exceptions).

 In the following we will use the example from the last chapter to show the API in action.
 Here it is again.
 The example data: